jallanxjallan/hhp/content_index.md

 # 5. Post-Crisis Restructuring

-The innovative [Mandiri IPO](stories/mandiri_ipo.md) consolidated the post-Krismon banking sector as HHP advised clients to adopt [new financial instruments](stories/derivatives_cases.md) and [legal strategies](stories/legal_sophistication.md) to lessen exposure in volatile conditions.
-HHP expanded scope through establishing departments for  a [litigation](stories/setting_up_litigation.md) and [arbitration](stories/arbitration.md).
-The firm itself embarked on a process of reinvention, [formalizing institutional polices](stories/committing_to_an_institution.md) to [manage internal conflicts](stories/managing_conflicts.md) and provide clear guidelines for [mentoring a new generation](stories/professional_development.md) of legal talent.
+The innovative [Mandiri IPO](stories/mandiri_ipo.md) upped the game for HHP.  [legal sophistication](stories/legal_sophistication.md) was low in Indonesia.
+HHP introduced  [new financial instruments](stories/derivatives_cases.md) to lessen client exposure in volatile conditions.
+To become a full-service firm HHP set up departments for  a [litigation](stories/setting_up_litigation.md) and [arbitration](stories/arbitration.md) .
+Internally, HHP became  [committed to an institution](stories/committing_to_an_institution.md) with policies to [manage internal conflicts](stories/managing_conflicts.md) and provide clear guidelines for [mentoring a new generation](stories/professional_development.md) of legal talent.

 # 6. Changing Perspectives

-HHP managed the [Matahari](stories/matahari.md)  buyout, pioneering complex public and private transactions.
-The firm pivoted to  focus on [banking and finance](stories/banking_vs_finance.md), .
-A large part of this work as [dispute resolution](stories/dispute_resolution.md).
-The firm took on  [Large-scale infrastructure](stories/mining_and_infrastructure.md) projects like the [MRT](stories/mrt.md) and [High speed rail](stories/kcic.md) , where hundreds of millions of dollars were at stake.
-In all case the [firm reputation](stories/firm_reputation.md) elicited trust.
+In 2010, HHP pioneered complex public and private transactions with the [Matahari](stories/matahari.md)  buyout, This success  triggered a [change in perspective](stories/changing_perspectives.md) in the firm.
+In 2012 HHP took on the difficult  [Berlian Laju](stories/berlian_laju_tanker.md) case.
+HHP leveraged the  [firm reputation](stories/firm_reputation.md) to take on  [Large-scale infrastructure](stories/mining_and_infrastructure.md) projects like the [MRT](stories/mrt.md) and [High speed rail](stories/kcic.md) ,

 ⧉ HHP undertakes [pro-bono activities](stories/pro_bono.md).

-⧉ Tuti and Tim [advised Ministry of Finance]() pre-HHP.

 # 7. Changing of the Guard

-In 2015, HHP proved itself as the dominant player in international corporate law with the restructuring of the  [Berlian Laju](stories/berlian_laju_tanker.md).
 But this high-water mark was also an inflection point for the firm.
 As the founding partners [neared retirement age](stories/retirement_and_succession.md), the commitment to institutionalization was being put to the test.
 This was the ultimate test of [client loyalty](stories/client_loyalty.md).

 # 8. An Indonesian Firm

 Though HHP is widely regarded as the most-international of top-tier legal profession, the firm remains steadfast to Indonesian cultural and social roots.
 This served the firm well in handling the controversial [Freeport](stories/freeport_divestment.md) divestment, and the promotion of [Green Sukuk](stories/green_sukuk.md) investment products, an expression of Indonesian religious and cultural values.
 HHP [recruits from all regions](stories/diversity_as_strength.md) of the archipelago.
-HHP has mastered the art of a [multi-lingual legal environment.](stories/legal_language.md)
+HHP has mastered the art of a [multi-lingual legal environment.](stories/legal_language.md) A large part of this work as [dispute resolution](stories/dispute_resolution.md).

 ⧉ Partners artwork and batik